fentybit/PlanMyMDVisit/spec.md

 <%= render partial: '/errors', locals: { record: @patient } %>
 ```

 - [x] **Do not** use scaffolding to build your project.
 Your goal here is to learn.
-Scaffold is a way to get up and running quickly, but learning a lot is not one of the benefits of scaffolding.
+Scaffold is a way to get up and running quickly, but learning a lot is not one of the benefits of scaffolding. <br>
 Scaffold Generator was not used.